mzb2599/mzb2599/README.md

 ## 💼 Work Experience

 ### 🏢 Infosys — *Specialist Programmer*
-1- Currently, I am working on a React.js mobile-based application for obe of the FAANG company(via Infosys), where I contribute to developing and enhancing features for a global-scale product.
+1- Currently, I am working on WeChat which is a React.js mobile-based application for Apple client (via Infosys), where I contribute to developing and enhancing features for a global-scale product.
 This experience has strengthened my skills in building high-performance applications and collaborating within large, distributed teams.

 2- *Worked on Microsoft enterprise apps — adding features, maintaining React codebase, and integrating visual insights using charting libraries.*